JanMiao/GBC/README.md

 ## Function description
 ### `Makeref`
 **Description**
-Remove outliers and relatives in user-provided plink files and then generate two rds file for downstram GBC/BI analysis.
+generate the reference data for downstream GBC/BI analysis.
+Removing outliers and relatives for each breed and then generate two rds file for downstram GBC/BI analysis.

 **Usage**
 `Makeref(plink_prefix, breed_file, quant_thres,